CroXY3D/CruXY-OLD/README.md

 CruXY is a fully enclosed 3D Quadrap printer with a crossed linear rail gantry design, direct drive extruder and a kinematically mounted bed that moves in Z with three ball screws.

-It is a ground up design, based on concepts from the K2 and "Hypercube Overkill Project" It is simple to build, align and provision.
+It is a ground up design, based on concepts from the [Annex Engineering K2](https://github.com/Annex-Engineering/Chhogori-K2) and the [Hypercube Overkill Project](https://reprap.org/forum/read.php?177,807843,807843).

+It is simple to build, align and provision.
 It uses a minimum of printed parts, many of which will be easily machinable out of aluminum.
 Print quality is superb.

 This is an ALPHA release.
 The printer has been assembled and is printing.
+Plan is to move it to under the Annex Engineering umbrella upon BETA.

 # Major features of CruXY
   - 3030 and 3060 frame members for stiffness and ease of assembly